Neural Network Compression for Noisy Storage Devices: Preliminaries

 The NN weights $w$ will be exposed to some input dependent device noise $\epsilon(w)$ when written to the analog storage device, yielding noisy versions of the weights $\hat{w}=w+ \epsilon(w)$.
 In our experiments, we find that PCM noise dramatically hurts classification performance -- as a concrete example, the test accuracy of a ResNet-18 model trained on CIFAR-10 drops from 95.10\% (using $w$) to 10\% (using $\hat{w}$) after the weights are corrupted (via naive storage on analog PCM).
 Thus to preserve NN performance even after it is stored on the analog device, we explore various strategies $g: \mathcal{W} \rightarrow \mathcal{W}$ for designing \textit{reconstructions} of the perturbed weights $g(\hat{w})$ such that the resulting distribution over the output labels $p_{g(\hat{w})}(y|x)$ is close to that of the original network $p_w(y|x)$.

-We note that this notion of ``closeness" between the original weights $w$ and the reconstructed weights $g(\hat{w})$ has several interpretations.
-In Section~\ref{sparsity_driven}, we explore hand-designed methods to minimize the distance between $w$ and $g(\hat{w})$ in Euclidean space: $\min_{g} \left \Vert g(\hat{w})-w \right \Vert_2$.
+We note that this notion of ``closeness'' between the original weights $w$ and the reconstructed weights $g(\hat{w})$ has several interpretations.
+In Section~\ref{sparsity_driven}, we explore methods to minimize the distance between $w$ and $g(\hat{w})$ in Euclidean space:

 In Sections~\ref{sensitivity_driven}-\ref{ae}, we study ways to minimize the Kullback-Leibler (KL) divergence between these two output distributions:

 where we \textit{learn} the appropriate transformation $g(\cdot)$.